gbr-dms/rimrep-documentation/README.md

 Additionally, you can provide spatial and temporal boundaries to extract data.
 We will use the  *NOAA Coral Reef Watch degree heating weeks* dataset as an example, but you can replace the API address with the one for the dataset you want to access.

 Note that you will need to head over to our dashboard: <https://dashboard.reefdata.io/> to get a token before you can access the data.
 When you use the `connect_dms_dataset` function, you will be prompted to enter your token.
-If you do not have an account, you can contact us at [info-rimrep\@utas.edu.au](mailto:info-rimrep@utas.edu.au).
+If you do not have an account, you can contact us at [rimrep-dms@aims.gov.au](mailto:rimrep-dms@aims.gov.au).

 ``` r
 #Loading useful_functions script